csoscd/FHEMEONEnergyManager/README.md

 powerConsumed: The consumption of the house

-powerProduced - powerConsumed - powerOut = to Battery (if > 0, otherwise)
+to Battery = powerProduced - powerConsumed - powerOut (if > 0)

+powerConsumed - powerIn